<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Nothing is more simple and to the point than GoToMeeting’s demo request landing page.

-Like HubSpot, they also include the phone number to allow visitors to contact them directly if visitors don’t want to fill out the form.
+They also include their phone number on the page to allow visitors to contact them directly if they don’t want to fill out the form.
 The rest of the page is just the form itself.
 They don’t over-complicate the page by adding in any fluff or extraneous content.

 5. Zoom